preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/index.rst

 .. image:: advanced-search-pen.png

-Then these settings is available:
+Then these settings are available:

 .. image:: advanced-search-category-settings-new.png